-In several of their smoothies, like their Watermelon + Dragon Fruit smoothie, Daily Harvest uses organic psyllium husk powder as a thickener, which is a great choice from a health context as this ingredient is very high in fiber.
+In several Daily Harvest smoothies, like their Watermelon + Dragon Fruit smoothie, Daily Harvest uses organic psyllium husk powder as a thickener, which is a great choice from a health context as this ingredient is very high in fiber.

-We’ve recommended psyllium husk powder in several of our research reviews, including as an alternative to cornstarch, because many Americans don’t consume enough fiber daily, and this ingredient can also benefit patients seeking weight loss, as high-fiber powders increase satiation without increasing calories.
+We’ve recommended psyllium husk powder in several of our research reviews, including as an alternative to cornstarch, because many Americans don’t consume enough fiber daily, and this ingredient can also benefit patients seeking weight loss, as high fiber intake increases the feeling of fullness without increasing calories.

 Daily Harvest Meal Reviews

-A few of their Harvest Bowls contain citric acid, and we would recommend avoiding these until Daily Harvest clarifies sourcing, but for the most part these are the most nutritious meal delivery options we’ve reviewed to date.
+A few of the Harvest Bowls contain citric acid, and we would recommend avoiding these until Daily Harvest, but we recommend any Daily Harvest meal that's free of citric acid.

 Daily Harvest’s Spinach + Shiitake Grits bowl is a good example of how healthy these offerings are.
 It contains 15 different whole foods ingredients like organic millet, organic portobello mushrooms, organic cashew butter and much more.
 The meal provides 15% of the Daily Value (DV) potassium and 20% DV iron in only 200 calories.